 Pick your Paleta at Pop Fizz

 Inspired by Mexican paleterias, Pop Fizz has added an American soda fountain twist.
 A paleta (pronounced pah-lay-tuh) is the Mexican version of a popsicle.
 Pop Fizz’s paletas are made with all-natural flavors, and absolutely no artificial colors or flavoring.
-Find Pop Fizz at the National Hispanic Cultural Center to try flavors like Matcha Mint, Vegan Cookies and Cream, or Cucumber Chile Lime– just to name a few.
+Find Pop Fizz at events around Albuquerque, including the Rail Yards Market, to try flavors like Matcha Mint, Vegan Cookies and Cream, or Cucumber Chile Lime– just to name a few.
 They also have a mobile paleta truck that you can find at various pop-up events throughout the year.

 Located in Sawmill Market, Neko Neko, Japanese for Cat Cat, serves Taiyaki, a Japanese fish-shaped cake, filled with soft-serve ice cream and topped with sweet treats.
 Not only are they the definition of a tasty cool treat, they also are totally worthy of an Instagram post.

 Get Spicy at El Cotorro

 If you are exploring Nob Hill, El Cotorro is proof that street tacos and hand-made ice cream make a perfect pair.
 Their ice cream uses locally sourced ingredients whenever possible, all scooped up in one of their hand-made cones.
 Everyone can enjoy cooling down here, with vegan-friendly options available daily.

 Get Fancy with Frosé at Ibiza Rooftop Lounge